web3sdkio-template/burn1155-mint721/blog.md

 cd mayc-clone
 ```

-Now, we will use the web3sdkio CLI to generate a new hardhat project!
+Now, we will use the thirdweb CLI to generate a new hardhat project!
 So, run this command:

 ```
-npx web3sdkio create --contract
+npx thirdweb create --contract
 ```

 When it asks what type of project, you must select an empty one!